ibio/bookmooch/README.md

 * iPHone 6

+## About this hands-on project
-__NOTICE__: this is just a fullstack project for my course CISC6345 Advanced Database Systems.
-Also, BookMooch is an trademark, and here it's just for study purpose only.
+__NOTICE__: this is a fullstack project for my course CISC6345 Advanced Database Systems.
+Also, BookMooch is an trademark, and here it's for study purpose only.
 In this small project, I just developed it for demonstrating my ability 1) to learn new things very fast, and 2) my coding philosophy -- get it done, and then progressive enhancement.

+### Developing time distribution
-I used total around 30 hours to get this done.
+I used total around 38 hours to get this done.
+* frontend: 10hr
+* crawling: 10hr
+* backend: 10hr
+* auth0: 8hr